-On June 1, 1968, Helen Keller dies in Westport, Connecticut, at the age of 87.
-Blind and deaf from infancy, Keller circumvented her disabilities to become a world-renowned writer and lecturer.
+On June 1, 1968, Helen Keller dies in Easton, Connecticut, at the age of 87.
+Blind and deaf from infancy, Keller became a world-renowned writer and lecturer.

 Helen Adams Keller was born on June 27, 1880, on a farm near Tuscumbia, Alabama.
 A normal infant, she was stricken with an illness at 19 months, probably scarlet fever, which left her blind and deaf.
 For the next four years, she lived at home, a mute and unruly child.
 Special education for the blind and deaf was just beginning at the time, and it was not until after Helen’s sixth birthday that her parents had her examined by an eye physician interested in the blind.
 He referred the Kellers to Alexander Graham Bell, the inventor of the telephone and a pioneer in teaching speech to the deaf.
 Bell examined Helen and arranged to have a teacher sent for her from the Perkins Institution for the Blind in Boston.

 The teacher, 20-year-old Anne Sullivan, was partially blind.
 At Perkins, she had been instructed how to teach a blind and deaf student to communicate using a hand alphabet signaled by touch into the student’s palm.
 Sullivan arrived in Tuscumbia in March 1887 and immediately set about teaching this form of sign language to Helen.
 Although she had no knowledge of written language and only the haziest recollection of spoken language, Helen learned her first word within days: “water.”
 Keller later described the experience: “I knew then that ‘w-a-t-e-r’ meant the wonderful cool something that was flowing over my hand.
 That living word awakened my soul, gave it light, hope, joy, set it free.”